js-zero/docs/docs/index.md

 ## Interested?

 JS Zero is only in its design phase.
-If you find JS Zero interesting, we would love to hear your input!
+If you find JS Zero interesting, we would love to have your valuable input!